dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

                         pin_t e) {

-NOTE:
+HINTS:
   - 3-149: lockdown VA: we need `VA` and `G`, and `ASID` (these are in `pin_t e`).

     The VA that is passed in is the full 32-bit address.
 Since we are using 1MB sections, the lower 20 bits will be 0.

   - 3-150: lockdown PA: We ignore all the secure stuff (`NSA`, `NSTID`).
-We need `PA`, `Size`,  APX and AP (these are the `e.AP_perm` bits),  The `pa` that is passed in is the full 32-bit physical address.
+We need `PA`, `Size`,  APX and AP (these are the `e.AP_perm` bits), and the valid bit V.

+    The `pa` that is passed in is the full 32-bit physical address.
     Since we are using 1MB sections the lower bits will be 0.

   - 3-151: Attributes: we only need the domain and TEX, C, B (look at the `mem_attr_t` definition in `mem-attr.h`).
 We don't use the AP fields today or S.